Andrew-J-Larson/Custom-JS/Any/Multiplayer Piano/MIDI-Player/ReadMe.md

 Location of the Bookmarklet (`MIDI-Player.js.bookmarklet`) is at:
 - https://github.com/TheAlienDrew/Custom-JS/tree/main/Any/!-Bookmarklets/Multiplayer%20Piano/MIDI-Player

-### Want it auto activate?
+### Want it to auto activate?
 Use the User-Script instead!

 Location of the User-Script (`MIDI-Player.user.js`) is at:
 - https://github.com/TheAlienDrew/Custom-JS/tree/main/!-User-Scripts/Multiplayer%20Piano/MIDI-Player